Do Go On - 345 - Dame Julie Andrews

 This is just Ted.

-during the Blitz, Julia's mother joined her new husband
+Julia's mother joined her new husband in entertaining the truth.

-know train in those abilities so he thought well they are working in their performers.
-And Ted Ed
+So he thought, well, they are working in their performers.

 He was a factory worker.